 Now, no one wishes to mess up their vacation because of bad planning, weather conditions or any other challenges that can ruin ones vacation.
-Today, we wish to address the major questions that people have while travelling to Andaman in the month of May, June, July, August and September.
+Today, we will address the major questions that people might have while travelling to Andaman in the month of May, June, July, August and September.

 - Whether Andaman islands are a good destination in the month of May, June, July, August and September or not?